hanabi/hanabi.github.io/other-conventions/BGA.md

 Welcome.
 This document is written for people who have a bunch of games on [Board Game Arena](https://en.boardgamearena.com/) and may be interested in playing some games with my group on [Hanabi Live](https://www.hanabi.live).
 Since my group uses some advanced conventions, this document should be a quick guide to get BGA players up to speed.

 Why bother branching out from Board Game Arena into the the unknown?
 In order to properly answer that question, here's a short introduction on the differences between BGA and Hanabi Live.
 It should explain why, at the very least, you might want to dabble on both platforms.
+If you are already convinced, you can skip this section.

 <br />